renovatebot/renovate/docs/usage/python.md

 #### Sources in `Pipfile`

-Renovate will detect any custom-configured sources in `Pipfile` and use them.
+Renovate detects any custom-configured sources in `Pipfile` and uses them.

 #### Specify URL in configuration